Gurobi/gurobi-modelanalyzer/docs/source/quickstart_scaling.rst

 ************

 The Model Scaling module can be used to scale the coefficient matrix of a Gurobi model to improve numerical conditioning prior to solving.
-Poorly scaled models — those with large differences in coefficient magnitudes across rows or columns — can cause numerical instability in the solver, leading to inaccurate solutions or convergence issues.
+Poorly scaled models (those with large differences in coefficient magnitudes across rows or columns) can cause numerical instability in the solver, leading to inaccurate solutions or convergence issues.

 The module works by computing diagonal row and column scaling matrices :math:`D_r` and :math:`D_c` such that the transformed constraint matrix